carlisia/bio-adapt/docs/emerge/alternatives.md

 ## Overview

-This document compares emerge with alternative approaches for coordination and synchronization.
+This document compares emerge with alternative approaches for coordination and [synchronization](../concepts/synchronization.md).
 Some are genuine alternatives with different trade-offs, while others might seem similar but fundamentally differ in their approach or capabilities.
+See also [Algorithm](emerge_algorithm.md) for emerge's specific approach.

 ## True Alternatives